DokiTeam/doki-exts/README.md

 ## How to add new source from Kotatsu to Doki ?

 Just copy source (parser) from [kotatsu-parsers](https://github.com/KotatsuApp/kotatsu-parsers), change `org.koitharu.kotatsu.parsers` to `org.dokiteam.doki.parsers` and done.
-Create a new PR (Pull request) and @dragonx943 will approve it 👌
+Create a new PR (Pull request) and i will approve it 👌

 ## Projects that use the library